Swayamjimmy/Unbuilt/README.md

 ### Search Query Generation

-For every interest, IdeaForge generates problem-oriented queries.
+For every interest, Unbuilt generates problem-oriented queries.

 For example, if the interest is: